metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 #. **and**: For a tag query, if "and" is specified (the default) recordings will be chosen if all the given tags are applied to that recording.
 #. **or**: For a tag query, if "or" is specified, then recordings will be chosen if any of the tags are applied to the recording.

-For the user term, the following options apply:
+For the stats term, the following options apply:

 #. **week**, **month**, **quarter**, **half_yearly**, **year**: Stats for the user for the past week, month, quarter, half_yearly, year, respectively.
 #. **all_time**: Stats for all time, covering all listens for the user.